 One of the HMF’s key functions in the community is to create awareness about sun safety to prevent melanoma.
-To best reach the children and teenagers before they cause damage to their skin the HMF enlists the help of ”Ambassadors” who can relate to this tough audience.
+To best get our prevention message across to the children and teenagers before the damage is done to their skin - the HMF enlists the help of ”Ambassadors” who can better relate to this young audience.
+As part of this 'peer to peer' education program our young ambassadors play an important role in getting the Sun Safe message through, most having experienced melanoma first hand at a very young age.

 Occupation: Primary School Teacher